HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our

 Alps Mountaineering Camp Creek

 The Alps Mountaineering Camp Creek 6-person tent is a great option for regular car campers who want a tent for 2-3 season camping without the price tag of a premium brand.

 Its cabin-style design with straight sidewalls is a great option if you’re tall or want to set up cots inside.

 With a maximum height of 7 foot, even the tallest camper will be able to stand upright and walk around in the Alps Mountaineering Camp Creek 6-person tent.

 However, this design does have a downside in terms of how resistant the tent is to wind.

 Due to their shape, cabin-style tents are much more susceptible to being damaged or destroyed in strong winds than dome-style tents.

 As the Alps Mountaineering Camp Creek comes with a partial rainfly rather than a full-length version, I’d rate this as a 2-3 season tent overall.

 There are four doors giving lots of options for ventilation in warm weather and plenty of room inside for four adults (or dogs!).

 The tent’s fairly simple to put up, even if you’re doing it by yourself.
 It weighs a ton (okay, 23.5 pounds…) so it’s definitely a car camping tent, but it’ll provide a comfortable home away from home at a reasonable price.

-If you’re a frequent camper, then it’s worth buying some heavy-duty tent stakes as the ones that come with the Camp Creek aren’t particularly robust.
+If you’re a frequent camper, then it’s worth buying some heavy-duty tent stakes since the ones that come with the Camp Creek aren’t particularly robust.